tweaked-programs/cccbridge/docs/peripherals/ScrollerBlockPeripheral.md

 ---

 ### `hasMinusSpectrum()`
-Returns whenever the Scroller Pane has the minus spectrum enabled.
+Returns wether the Scroller Pane has the minus spectrum enabled.

 **Returns**